Posture, alignment, and angles: Striking the right pose

-Quick posture checks before and during exercise can also help you avoid injury and squeeze the most benefit from your workout.
-If possible (mainly when doing standing exercises), look in a mirror when exercising.
+Quick posture checks before and during exercise can help you avoid injury and squeeze the most benefit from your workout.
+If possible (mainly when doing standing exercises), look in a mirror from time to time.
 Try to take a few moments each day to practice better posture, too.
 When exercise instructions in our workouts ask you to stand up straight, that means the following:

 - chin parallel to the floor

-- arms at your sides, elbows relaxed and even
+- arms at your sides, elbows relaxed

 - abdominal muscles pulled in

 - knees even and pointing straight ahead

 - feet pointing straight ahead